apache/mxnet/docs/static_site/src/pages/api/architecture/program_model.md

 You can choose your approach, or combine the approaches to create more interesting and intelligent deep learning libraries.

-## Contribute to MXNet
+## Contribute to Apache MXNet

 This document is part of our effort to provide [open-source system design notes](overview) for deep learning libraries.
-If you're interested in contributing to _MXNet_ or its documentation, [fork us on GitHub](http://github.com/apache/incubator-mxnet).
+If you're interested in contributing to Apache MXNet or its documentation, [fork us on GitHub](http://github.com/apache/incubator-mxnet).

 ## Next Steps